matloff/R-vs.-Python-for-Data-Science/README.md

 ## Thanks

-This document has benefited from various reader comments, notably from Dirk Eddelbuettel.
+This document has benefited from various reader comments, notably from Dirk Eddelbuettel, as well as Paul Hewson and Bob Muenchen.